jzhoulab/Multiplexer/README.md

 ### Output format

  For both single and multi-predictions, the output will be a python dictionary that is saved as a '.pth' file and can be accessed with the command `dictionary = torch.load('file_name.pth')`.
-The tensor containing the prediction will can be accessed by loading in the dictionary and using the key `'prediction'`.
+The tensor containing the prediction can be accessed by loading in the dictionary and using the key `'prediction'`.

-If a single prediction is made, the output tensor will have dimensions `[2002, 4, 2000]` - 2002 is the number of chromatin profiles, 4 represents the 4 basepairs (A,G,C,T), and 2000 presents each position in the sequence.
+If a single prediction is made, the output tensor will have dimensions `[2002, 4, 2000]` - 2002 is the number of chromatin profiles, 4 represents the 4 basepairs (A,G,C,T), and 2000 represents each position in the sequence.
 If a file of inputs is provided, the output shape will be `[# of inputs, 2002, 4, 2000]`  where users can index along axis 0 to retrieve the desired prediction.
 For example, `[2, 2002, 4, 2000]` would correspond to the BelugaMultiplexer prediction for the 3rd input in the input file.

 To access a saved tsv file saved with the `--add_tsv` flag , it is suggested that users use `pd.read_csv('output_name.tsv', compression = 'gzip', sep = '\t', index_col = 0)` to load in a pandas dataframe with accurate row and column names.
 Column names contain the name of chromatin profiles such as "Chorion|DNase" and row names indicate the original chromosome, the position, and the basepair mutation such as "chrX:1000000 C>A".